 Section 1.1 The World of Physics

+Emperical Science.
 Laws of physics are not necessarily infallible.
 They are always tested against reproducible experiments or observations.
 This makes physics an empirical science, although physicists do spend much time developing models and theories.
-In physics, experiments and theories complement one another, and together, they provide the most powerful tools at our disposal for unlocking mysteries of nature.
+In physics, experiments and theories complement one another, and together, they are very powerful for unlocking mysteries of nature.

 When many predictions of a general theory have been tested and found to be correct, the theory gains the status of a law of physics.
 There is a self-propelled process in the testing process.
 The testing of predictions of laws of physics is usually limited by development in technology, which itself is guided by a progress in physics, and/or the human ingenuity.
 With increased precision, or an access to some previously inaccessible physical conditions, or some hitherto unimagined experiment, the old accepted laws are often tested in new ways.